List of Generator Rex characters: Tuck

 Tuck (voiced by Dante Basco) is a red-eyed mummy-like E.V.O. who befriended a young Rex in Hong Kong, China, in the five years after the Nanite Event.
-He is best friends with Sqywdd and Cricket, and followed Rex as their leader even when encountering the shapeshifting E.V.O.
+He is best friends with Skwydd and Cricket, and followed Rex as their leader even when encountering the shapeshifting E.V.O.
 John Scarecrow during their adventures.

 Skwydd

-Skwydd (voiced by Jason Marsden) is a humanoid squid E.V.O. who is serious, giving Rex serious/obvious answers when he jokes around.
+Skwydd (voiced by Jason Marsden) is a humanoid squid-like E.V.O. who is serious, giving Rex serious/obvious answers when he jokes around.
 He is also shown to be moody and stoic, something that Rex jokes about.
 Skwydd has an interest in entertaining people as a freak show act.

 In "Hard Target", Rex assumes that he and Circe are dating, but is relieved after he assures Rex that they are just friends.
-In "Remote Control", he ends up under Quarry's control after being collared by New Providence, but is ultimately cured in "Endgame, Part 2" and starts going by his real name "Walter" again.
+In "Remote Control", he ends up under Quarry's control after being collared by New Providence, but is ultimately cured in "Endgame".

 Cricket

-Cricket (voiced by Vyvan Pham) is a cricket-like human E.V.O. who is the only female member of Rex's street gang.
+Cricket (voiced by Vyvan Pham) is a cricket-like E.V.O. who is the only female member of Rex's street gang and formerly had a crush on him.
 She becomes good friends with fellow E.V.O.
 Circe, having another girl to "even out the boy-girl ratio" and do her hair and nails with every weekend.
-She is ultimately cured by Rex's nanite-powered godly abilities in "Endgame, Part 2."
+She is ultimately cured by Rex's nanite-powered godly abilities in "Endgame".

 Rex's Family

 Dr. Rafael Salazar

 Rafael Salazar (voiced by Carlos Alazraqui) is Rex's father.
 Originally from Buenos Aires, he worked on the original Nanite Project with his wife Violet and their teenage son Cesar.
-After settling down in Geneva,Switzerland, he became a father to his youngest son, Rex.
+After settling down in Geneva, he became a father to his youngest son, Rex.
 Rafael and Violet were killed during the Nanite Event after Van Kleiss trapped them inside the lab harboring the unstable nanite reactor.

 Dr. Violet Salazar

 Violet Salazar (voiced by Grey DeLisle) is Rex's mother.
 She was from Mexico City, Mexico, where she, Rafael, and their young sons spent their summers at a local town run by a woman they considered an abuela regardless of blood ties, where a young Rex had befriended Frederico.
-She traveled all over the world with Rafael and Cesar, but settled down after giving birth to Rex in Geneva, Switzerland.
+She traveled all over the world with Rafael and Cesar, but settled down after giving birth to Rex in Geneva.
 Violet and Rafael were killed during the Nanite Event after Van Kleiss trapped them inside the lab harboring the unstable nanite reactor.